zeniuseducation/forclojure/README.md

 # 4Clojure solutions

-My Solutions to 4clojure.com problems, I use expectations from Jayfields to make the workflow.
+Zenius attempts to 4clojure.com problems, Use expectations from jayfields to make the workflow smoother.
-So far all the codes are in test directory where I can simply edit the test files and run from there.

 ## Usage

+All codes are based in test/forclojure.
+Add a directory of your own in that directory based on your 4clojure username.
+Thus namespacing every file you make under that directory.

+example of ns form

+	(ns forclojure.squest.f172
+    	    (:use [expectations]))

+Example of test-case usage

+4Clojure style:

+	 (= 3 (+ 1 2))

+	 (= 12 (square 3))

+Change this to

+       (expect 3 (+ 1 2))

+       (expect 12 (square 4))

+## Typical workflow

++ Create a file in your folder and namespacing it according to the rules
++ Copy-paste 4clojure test cases to the file
++ Replace "__" with the function name you create for that
++ Replace "=" with "expect"
++ and your good to go...

+## Running the test cases

 From project folder, run "lein expectations"

 ## License

-Copyright © 2014 Paul Sabda of Zenius Education
+Copyright © 2014 Clojurist-wannabes at Zenius Education

 Distributed under the Eclipse Public License v 1.0 same as clojure & 4clojure.